Application Requirements and Procedure for the M.Sc. Quantum Science & Technology

 - Letter of motivation

-- The written grounds for selecting the desired Master’s program of the TUM should not be longer than two DIN A4 pages.
+- The written grounds (in English) for selecting the desired Master’s program of the TUM should not be longer than two DIN A4 pages.
 In this, explain why you are suitable for the program (reference to admission requirements), and which reasons led to select this study program at the TUM (interests, previous knowledge from the Bachelor, desired specialization fields).
 The motivation letter has to be connected to the chosen Master’s program, a general statement about your interest in the subject is not sufficient.
 See section "aptitude assessment" for the criteria by which the letter is graded.
 You can upload your letter of motivation during the online application process.

 - Academic records of Bachelor’s degree¹ (or equivalent)